Category: conversations

 I have the über-nerd complaints about the missing and mis-represented characters and secondary storylines, but those would not be enough for me to dislike a movie.
 I completely understand that not everyone will see the story the same way I do and that there is only so much time one can sit in a theater.

 The movies fail in one major way – they miss the point of the story by not ending the movies with the scouring of the Shire.
-View full article »
+Continue reading Why I dislike the Lord of the Rings movies

 On reading tough books